morelinq/MoreLINQ/README.md

 Returns a sequence with a range of elements in the source sequence moved to a new offset.

-### NestedLoops

-Produces a sequence from an action based on the dynamic generation of N nested loops who iteration counts are defined by

 ### OrderBy

 Sorts the elements of a sequence in a particular direction (ascending,